SailSlick/rabble/README.md

 ## Running Rabble

 After doing a build you can run Rabble by executing the `start.sh` script.
-Docker and docker-compose are both requried.
+Docker and docker-compose are both required.

 NOTE: If you have made changes to a microservice it will only be rebuilt if its context directory changes.
 To manually rebuild run